DJ Peggy Gou Is Paving Her Own Path & Mentoring Other Women DJs Along The Way

 Peggy Gou Is Paving Her Own Path & Mentoring Other Women DJs Along The Way

-Music journalist Kelly Washington travelled to the Playa Pacha at the FIVE Luxe Hotel to profile Peggy Gou, the queen of K-House and techno.
+Music journalist Kelly Washington travelled to Pacha ICONS at Playa Pacha at FIVE LUXE JBR to profile Peggy Gou, the queen of K-House and techno.

-It is around midnight at the Playa Pacha openair nightclub in the FIVE LUXE hotel in Dubai.
+It is around midnight at the Playa Pacha openair nightclub at FIVE LUXE JBR in Dubai.
 German DJ Gerd Janson has just dropped a remix of Stevie Nick’s “Edge Of Seventeen” when Peggy Gou appears next to him, diamond-clad in a Q Park Millinery sparkly bandana, with a cat on the front reading “Mew Mew,” paired with a black two-piece.
 I am standing behind the decks, watching her slink into the space with her entourage, as the crowd reacts to her presence.
-Someone next to me breathlessly exclaims “queen”, in a way that seems involuntarily.
+Someone next to me breathlessly exclaims “queen”, in a way that seems involuntary.
 As the crowd howls in unison and Gou clasps their hands, I am struck by how comfortable she looks.

 AdvertisementADVERTISEMENT